ndibbern/Artificial-Intelligence/homework-4/report.md

 #### Answers:

+1. ###### Explain, using the theory behind BN structures, why the search algorithm was able to orient some edges but not others.
+Reference the graph you found above.

-1. Because for both of this cases no sink is created or destroyed depending on the direction of the edge (only changes from fork to chain if it even changes), hence both directions of this edge make it equivalent.
+   Because for both of this cases no sink is created or destroyed depending on the direction of the edge (only changes from fork to chain if it even changes), hence both directions of this edge make it equivalent.

+2. ###### Explain your choices for network structure that you made above -- why did you orient the ambiguous edges the way that you did?

-2. I oriented `P -> I` because I assume that your opinion on immigration is an effect from your political inclination (just based on basic knowledge).
+   I oriented `P -> I` because I assume that your opinion on immigration is an effect from your political inclination (just based on basic knowledge).
 Furthermore, since we have `P->D` being a similar issue to that of immigration then we need  `P -> I`  for the model to be consistent logically.

    I oriented `A->G` because it makes no sense that your position on gun control determines something about your age group.